-(02:00) Why do events that happened before we were born still matter?
-Wading through American history can get messy.
-Since the formation of our country, the sin of racism has contradicted the Christian values on which America was founded.
-It is important to be reminded of these painful events so true healing can occur.
-In the first video Phil Vischer offers a historical overview of how injustices got embedded as normal practices within our society's systems and institutions (such as housing, criminal justice, health care, voting, and education).
-That's why it's called "systemic injustice."
+Did you know that 20% of people living in America currently identify as Latinx.
+The first video offers a statistical view of injustices that have become embedded as normal practices within our society's systems. and institutions.
+(Such as housing, criminal justice, healthcare, voting, and education).
+That's why it's called "systemic injustice".
 You'll also hear how one Latino Navigator works through challenges of his ethnic identity.

 Systemic Injustice Refers to how unjust laws, policies, and procedures benefiting or harming one ethnic group or another become embedded in institutions or systems (such as housing, education, etc.).
 Even after such laws are overturned, their impact can still be felt decades later.
-Hispanic Refers to people from Spain or places colonized by Spain Latinx A gender-neutral term for people of Latin American descent.
-Latino: men, Latina: women